e621ng/e621ng/README.md

 By the time you get back the install will surely have completed.<sup>1</sup>
 6. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:3000` into the address bar and see if the website loads correctly.

+Note: When gems or js packages were updated you need to execute `docker-compose build` to reflect them in the container.

 <sub><sup>1</sup> If the install did not finish by the time an activity is complete please select another activity to avoid crippling boredom.</sub>

 #### Development Database